HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 Complete the form with the required information, and upload any necessary files if desired.
 Once complete, submit the form to finalize the process.

+> Please note that by default, all services are designated as active services.
+> However, users have the option to select the service type as "Upcoming Service" and activate it from the List Services page.

 ![screenshot of the addservices Page](doc/addnewservice.png)

 **Individual Service**